Dua Lipa, Coldplay and SZA to headline UK’s Glastonbury Festival

 [Source: Reuters]

-Female acts will fill two of the three headline slots at Britain’s Glastonbury Festival for the first time in June.

-Dua Lipa and SZA top the bill alongside rock-band Coldplay, organisers said.
+Female acts will fill two of the three headline slots at Britain’s Glastonbury Festival for the first time in June when Dua Lipa and SZA top the bill alongside rock-band Coldplay, organisers said on Thursday.

 Country pop star Shania Twain will take the Sunday afternoon “legend” slot.